Hoi An Old Town Ticket, Entrance Fees & Sites

 Hidden’s Pick of Historical Sites Covered in Hoi An’s Old Town Ticket

 - The Japanese Bridge is a 16th-century gem, a majestical beauty with an interesting history, don’t miss it.

 - If you had to choose just one of the old houses go to Duc An’s – it’s the least touristy with the added bonus of a direct family member being on site.

 - Cam Pho is our pick of the communal houses.
 Its understated design is intriguing plus it’s also quiet here, providing some respite from the crowds at other sites.

 - We recommend you make it to the Hoi An Museum.
 It has the best all-encompassing collection, and the 360-degree view from the top floor over Hoi An is stunning.

-It’s quite remarkable how Hoi An has remained unchanged over the past couple of centuries, and that so many of these old structures and sites are still around for you to enjoy today.
-Drift back to times past, surrounded by this fascinating mix of cultural architecture, which both tells the history of the town and acts as a perfect backdrop for some unforgettable holiday photographs.
-Submit your photographs to be part of Hidden Hoi An’s Photography Showcase
+Above all, it’s quite remarkable how Hoi An has remained unchanged over the past couple of centuries, and that so many of these old structures and sites are still around for you to enjoy today.
+So drift back to times past, surrounded by this fascinating mix of cultural architecture, which both tells the history of the town and acts as a perfect backdrop for some unforgettable holiday photographs.
+After that, submit your photographs to be part of Hidden Hoi An’s Photography Showcase